bbglab/oncodrive3d/README.md

 ---

-**⚠️ Note:**
+> [!NOTE]
-When using the Nextflow script, ensure that your input files are organized in the following directory structure:
+> When using the Nextflow script, ensure that your input files are organized in the following directory structure:

 ```plaintext
 input/